Fire Division

 Fire Division Training

 The Norfolk Fire Division serves as a hazardous materials regional response team for Northeast Nebraska.
-Each year in August, we hosted a 40-hour Hazmat Technician Refresher Course and an 80-hour Hazmat Technician Certification Course at our training facility.
-The Nebraska State Fire Marshall Office Training Division provided instruction for these courses.
-Four of our hazmat technicians attended the 40-hour refresher and three of our responders became Pro Board certified Technicians following the testing for the 80-hour course.
-In addition, the on duty shifts assisted and participated each day in training.
+Each year in August, we host a 40-hour Hazmat Technician Refresher Course and an 80-hour Hazmat Technician Certification Course at our training facility.
+The Nebraska State Fire Marshal Office Training Division provides instruction for these courses.